 Where to Stay in the Bay of Islands

-Since we had 7 nights to spend in New Zealand – 5 of them in Paihia – we again elected to rent an apartment through Airbnb.
+Since we have 7 nights to spend in New Zealand – 5 of them in Paihia – we again chose to rent an apartment.
 And, like earlier this month in South Korea, we scored a great place for well under $100 a night.

-We arrived at our rental cottage in the hills overlooking Paihia a little after 9pm and it was just as adorable as the pictures we’d seen.
-It even came with a free cat, Daisy, a bonus in anyone’s book.
-Daisy belonged to the owners living in the main house next door and was perfectly comfortable entering the cottage any time we felt obliged to leave the door open for her.
+It even comes with a free cat, Daisy, a bonus in anyone’s book.
+Technically, Daisy belongs to the owners living in the main house next door.
+However, it quickly becomes evident she is perfectly comfortable entering the cottage any time we helpfully leave the door open.

-We slept in a bit the next morning before embarking on our first tourist activity of the day…a glow worm cave.
+We indulge in a bit of a sleep-in after our late arrival last night, then hit the road for our first tourist activity of the day…a glow worm cave.

 The Kawiti caves were discovered in the early 17th century by Roku, a runaway wife of the Nagatitu Tribe who used the caves as shelter.
 She was later discovered by a famous chieftainess of the Ngati hine Tribe who saw smoke coming from the caves.
 Today, the caves are owned and operated by the Kawiti family, direct descendants of that chieftainess.

-As we reached a good stopping place, our guide explained a bit about the short life cycle of a glow worm and then turned off his light so we could get our first look at them.
-With the cave plunged into darkness, thousands of luminous glow worms were instantly visible dotting the ceiling of the cave like stars in the sky.
-It was actually pretty magical!
+As we reach a good stopping place, our guide explains a bit about the short life cycle of a glow worm.
+Then, he turns off his light so we can get our first look at them.
+With the cave plunged into darkness, thousands of luminous glow worms are instantly visible dotting the ceiling of the cave like stars in the sky.

-We continued along through several more caves, including one they call the “Milky Way,” before emerging back into the sunlight into a lush green rain forest with a hiking trail that led back to the parking lot.
+We continue along through several more caves, including one they call the “Milky Way,” before emerging back into the sunlight into a lush green rain forest with a hiking trail that leads back to the parking lot.

 Maori legend says that a water monster lives in the lagoon below the falls…but we can neither confirm nor deny that based on our brief visit.